Synergistic Integration of Large Language Models and Cognitive Architectures for Robust AI: An Exploratory Analysis: Introduction

 Pre-trained Large Language Models (LLMs) like ChatGPT, GPT-4, and PaLM 2 are generative models that excel in a variety of natural language tasks \cite{brown:2020, devlin:2019} and even show promise in interactive decision-making \cite{li:2022}, reasoning \cite{diao:2023, xie:2023, yao:2023}, and modeling aspects of artificial general intelligence (AGI) \cite{kosinski:2023, bubeck:2023}.
 However, LLMs face interpretability, consistency, and scalability issues \cite{mialon:2023}, partly due to limitations in context window size and sensitivity to prompt structure as they often rely on precise and carefully engineered instructions \cite{wei:2023}.
 They're criticized for being stochastic parrots and lacking detailed reasoning explanations \cite{bender:2021}.
 Hallucinations \cite{welleck:2019,qian:2022,wei:2023} and biases \cite{weidinger:2022, venkit:2022} are further concerns, affecting trustworthiness and ethical aspects \cite{huang:2023}.
 The dependence on larger models for better performance raises resource challenges \cite{mialon:2023}, and scalable LLMs incorporating continual learning are still an open question \cite{scialom:2022}.

-On the other hand, Cognitive Architectures (CAs) propose hypotheses about the fixed structures that underlie the functioning of minds, whether in natural or artificial systems, and how these structures cooperate to yield intelligent behavior in complex environments \cite{llr:2017}.
-CAs such as ACT-R \cite{anderson:2014}, SOAR \cite{laird:2019}, CLARION \cite{sun:2016}, and LIDA \cite{franklin:2006} model various aspects of human cognition, including memory, learning, reasoning, perceptual-motor interaction, theory of mind, AGI, among other aspects \cite{kotseruba:2020}.
-CAs prioritize bounded rationality, aiming to make satisfactory decisions under limited resources, as opposed to the optimality focus of LLMs.
-CAs encounter limitations in knowledge representation and scalability.
-Their encoded information is limited in size and homogeneous typology, meaning that the knowledge processed by a cognitive agent\footnote{Hereafter, envision a cognitive agent as an artificial agent constructed on a particular CA.} is typically tailored for specific domains and tasks in an ad hoc manner \cite{lieto:2018}.
+In contrast, Cognitive Architectures (CAs) propose hypotheses about the fixed structures governing the operation of minds, whether in natural or artificial systems, facilitating intelligent behavior in complex environments \cite{llr:2017}.
+CAs like ACT-R \cite{anderson:2014}, SOAR \cite{laird:2019}, CLARION \cite{sun:2016}, and LIDA \cite{franklin:2006} model various human cognitive aspects: memory, learning, reasoning, perceptual-motor interaction, theory of mind, AGI, and more \cite{kotseruba:2020}.
+CAs prioritize bounded rationality, striving for satisfactory decisions under resource constraints, diverging from LLMs' pursuit of optimality.
+However, CAs face challenges in knowledge representation and scalability.
+Their encoded information is limited in size and homogeneous typology, meaning the knowledge processed by a cognitive agent\footnote{Hereafter, consider a cognitive agent as an artificial agent constructed on a particular CA.} is typically tailored for specific domains and tasks \cite{lieto:2018}.

 Unlike humans, CAs struggle with complex knowledge and their actions are confined to manually curated procedural knowledge \cite{park:2023}.
 According to \cite{marcus:2020}, LLMs struggle to derive cognitive models from discourse and lack capabilities to reason over those cognitive models\footnote{A cognitive model should at least include information about the entities in the external world, their properties, and their relationships with other entities, as well as the modeling of the cognitive processes that operate over those entities \cite{marcus:2020}.}.
 Hence, CAs could play a pivotal role in either augmenting or leveraging LLMs by contributing to the creation and dynamic updating of cognitive models.
 Likewise, cognitive models could be leveraged to better interpret LLMs' black-box learning algorithms and decision-making processes \cite{binz:2023}.